-Potential Funding Sources: Oregon Parks Local Government Grants; Recreational Trails should be considered before implementing this project.
+Potential Funding Sources: Oregon Parks Local Government Grants; Recreational Trails

-Consider installing illumination at the crossing as well (there is not existing illumination on

-Considerations: Homedale Road in the crossing vicinity).
-The long-term maintenance status of the "A" Canal Trail
+Consider installing illumination at the crossing as well (there is not existing illumination on Homedale Road in the crossing vicinity).
+The long-term maintenance status of the "A" Canal Trail should be considered before implementing this project.